Feijoada

 Instructions

 In a large pot, cook the chopped bacon over medium heat until crispy.
-Remove and set aside, leaving the fat in the pot.
+Remove the bacon and set aside, leaving the fat in the pot.

 Add the pork shoulder and beef chuck to the pot.
 Brown the meat on all sides, then remove and set aside.